Sugar Syrup for Cakes – Recipe + Flavours

 Ways to Flavour Sugar Syrup for Cakes:

 This is the bit where it starts to really get fun and creative.
-You can flavour the syrup in so many ways to compliment your cake.
+You can flavour the basic syrup in so many ways to complement your cake.
 The options are endless, but I thought I’d put together a bit of a list to give you some ideas.
 Most of the options start with the basic syrup recipe, but a few have extra tweaks.

 Vanilla Syrup

-Vanilla really is the ultimate flavour base for any dessert, and syrup for cakes is no exception.
+Vanilla is the ultimate flavour base for any dessert, and syrup for cakes is no exception.
 It will complement almost any cake flavour.

 You’ve got several options for getting vanilla flavour into your syrup.
 One option is to add vanilla extract to your cooled simple syrup.
 Another is to add vanilla paste.
 A teaspoon of either will do the trick.
-If you happen to have vanilla pods on hand you could use them instead, just split open one pod and add it to the syrup once the sugar has dissolved.
+If you happen to have vanilla pods on hand, you could use them instead, just split open one pod and add it to the syrup once the sugar has dissolved.
 Let it boil for a minute, then remove the pot from the heat and leave the syrup to cool with the pod in it.

 You can even store leftover syrup with the vanilla bean still in it, just pour the whole lot into a bottle or jar with a lid.
 The flavour will continue to infuse.